Updated February 2022

 To see the latest information on availability of accommadation see our updates page.

-Spain has formally adopted the EU's Digital Covid Certificate under which it will be possible for EU residents to travel freely as long as they have the Certificate.
+Spain has formally adopted the EU's Digital Covid Certificate under which it will be possible for EU residents to prove their vaccination status.
 The Certificate is issued on condition that "the bearer has had Covid-19 over the last six months, has tested negative for the coronavirus via a PCR or antigen test 11 days prior to the emission of the document, and whether or not they have been vaccinated [at least] 14 days previously."
 See here.

 Restrictions from non-EU countries tend to be stricter.
-However, they are gradually being eased.
-Details of the current situation are here.
+Details of the current situation are on the Spanish government website above.

 Please check the information provided by your own government!

-It's possible to walk the Vía again being aware of and respecting any restrictions in place locally or nationally.
+It's possible to walk the Camino again being aware of and respecting any restrictions in place locally or nationally.

 However, things remain volatile and there are many factors which could disrupt this.